Public services in Brighton and Hove: Waste disposal

-Waste disposal, recycling and street cleaning in the city are the responsibility of a council department called City Clean, who are based at a depot in the Hollingdean area.
+Waste disposal, recycling and street cleaning in the city are the responsibility of a council department called City Clean, who are based at Hollingdean Depot.
 Household recycling sites at Hove (Old Shoreham Road) and Whitehawk (Wilson Avenue), which accept large items, electrical goods and garden waste, are managed by private utility company Veolia on behalf of the council.
 The council also offers bulky waste collection and garden waste collection services, and provides special bins at various points along the seafront for the disposal of barbecues.
 Traders and businesses can use the council's trade waste disposal and recycling services.

 As of 2021 there were about 600 communal refuse bins and 1,650 communal recycling bins (150 for glass and 1,500 for plastic, cardboard and other materials) in the city.
 Approximately 209 tonnes of refuse and recycling were collected by refuse operatives each day.
 The largest communal bins, mostly in on-street city-centre locations, have a capacity of 3200 L and are emptied by a fleet of diesel-powered side-lifting refuse collection vehicles.
 In May 2022 the council announced a plan to replace five of these vehicles with four new electric-powered vehicles by 2023 or 2024.
 At that time there were already two electric-powered rear-lifting refuse collection vehicles in the fleet.